 Unpretentious is the perfect way to describe Stage Door’s atmosphere.
 If you’re the type of person that seeks luxury, glitz and glam you ought to stay away – this isn’t for you.
-Nobody here is trying to impress, absent are the bachelor parties, and high priced bottle service.
-Just regular people grabbing a beer after work, or running a $20 through a machine.
+Nobody here is trying to impress.
+Absent are the bachelor parties and high-priced bottle service.
+Instead, the typical patrons are just regular people grabbing a beer after work, or running a $20 through a machine.

-For the record, asking a mother and her daughter, “So, do you guys want to take turns?
+For the record gentlemen, asking a mother and her daughter, “So, do you guys want to take turns?
 Or kill 2 birds with one stone?” doesn’t work.
 Hell of an effort though.

 Although Stage Door is well worn and sitting on valuable real estate, she won’t be going anywhere soon.
-While Caesars Entertainment owns the property, Stage Door’s lease isn’t up until 2030 and they don’t intend to vacate before they have to.
+While Caesars Entertainment owns the real estate, Stage Door’s lease isn’t up until 2030 and they don’t intend to vacate before they have to.

 If you dig dive bars, ensure you drop into Stage Door for a beer, dog, video poker, and some tunes.
 You won’t be disappointed.
 Well, unless you need fancy in Vegas… then you’ll be pissed.
 We suggest making a day of it and hitting Stage Door on your way to or from Ellis Island behind Bally’s.
 Ellis also delivers cheap food and drink within walking distance of the Strip.